 Once You Arrive in Paris

-Whether you are a first-time traveler, or an experienced globetrotter, it is important to understand that there will invariably be a need for arrival adjustments at least during the initial period after arrival which can last from one week to a month or more.
+Whether you are a first-time traveler, or an experienced globetrotter, it is important to understand that there will invariably be a need for arrival for study abroad adjustments at least during the initial period.
+Students can expect the adjustment period to last from one week to a month or more.
 There is the physical adjustment to jet-lag but also adjustments to cultural issues, large and small, that may take more or less time to adapt to.

 An issue for all travelers who cross multiple time zones, jet lag cannot necessarily be avoided, but taking a few simple steps before, during and after your flight can ease its effects.